matteo14c/HaploCoV/README.md

 ## #6 Assign genomes to new groups

-HaploCoV incorporates *assing.pl* an efficient and quick method that can assign SARS-CoV-2 genomes to any nomenclature of choice; including, but not limited to, the "expanded" nomenclature which might have been derived by augment.pl.
+HaploCoV incorporates *assign.pl* an efficient and quick method that can assign SARS-CoV-2 genomes to any nomenclature of choice; including, but not limited to, the "expanded" nomenclature which might have been derived by augmentClusters.pl.
 The utility applies a simple algorithm based on phenetic distances (described in Chiara et al 2021).
 For every group, users need to provide a list of "characteristic" allele variants, here defined as those present in more than 50% of the genomes that form the group.
 For every isolate in the input file, distances to all the groups/lineages/variants in the nomenclature are computed, and finally the genome is assigned to the group with the highest similarity.
 In case of multiple groups/classes/lineages with identical similarity levels, the most ancestral lineage/group/class is selected.

 Assign.pl takes 2 main input files: 1 a simple file with "group/lineage" defining variants; 2 a metadata table, in HaploCoV format.
 See linDefMut50 in the current github repository for an example of a file with lineage defining variants.
-The format is exactly the same as that of the output files produced augment.pl.
+The format is exactly the same as that of the output files produced augmentClusters.pl.

 ### Assigning Pango Lineages
 linDefMut50 in the current github repository provides a complete list of defining allele variants for all the lineages included in the Pango nomenclature.
 Feel free to use that file if you need to assign genomes/isolates according to Pango.
 The file is updated on a weekly basis.